Justia 10.0

 A few individuals did not cause this crisis—it was a systemic failure at every level.
 Negligence and violation of youth inmate rights stretched from facility staff to top state and county officials, exposing vulnerable youth to severe harm.

-Financial compensation for victims of abuse at the Wayne County Juvenile Detention Facility may cover a range of damages, including the following:
+Financial compensation for victims of abuse may cover a range of damages, including the following:

 • Pain and suffering: Compensation for emotional trauma and long-term psychological effects such as PTSD.